 Nothing there about how beautiful it is.
 No, it’s about the person, the place, the time.
 If you don’t know the history behind it, it holds no real interest.
 You’d walk by it in the museum.
 You might think, “There’s an interesting crowd picture” and continue on.

 Photography’s key draw is its ability to capture a moment in time.
-Everything there actually existed for that moment.
+The elements of that image actually existed for that moment.
 Photography is an effort of exploration, of finding.
 You don’t go out to build a photograph, you ‘find’ a photograph.
 You may build the set, but the photograph itself is not the set – it is a representation of that set in a moment of time.
 Now PhotoShop is blurring that line, but in its purest state, it is reality captured in a moment of time.
 Add skill, technique, the flow of life around and in the image and something intriguing and ‘beautiful’ is created.

 Here are some quotes from the Permission to Suck posting.
 It’s called ‘Creativity is Interesting, Virtuosity is Inspiring’.
 Please read the whole thing.
 It’s worth the effort: